RaySinlao/RaySinlao.github.io/_posts/2015-11-18-es6-template-string.md

 ##Newschool

-Using the ${} will add the variable to the string.
+Using the ${} will add the variable to the string and use backticks.
 You don't have to create any breaks and your code turns out a lot cleaner.

 {% highlight javascript %}

 var name = "Ray";
-var text = "Hello, my name is ${name}.
-Welcome to my blog!"
+var text = `Hello, my name is ${name}.
+Welcome to my blog!`

 console.log(text); // Hello, my name is Ray.
 Welcome to my blog!